pchp250g8-home-php-tutorials/php-web-drawellipse/README.md

   1. Reads web form data.
 Data is read from numeric fields named "EllipseWidth" and "EllipseHeight."
   2. Creates variables to store the dimensions of the ellipse displayed on the screen.
   3. Creates an image with dimensions given by the values ​​of the corresponding variables.
-  4. Cleanses it with black light.
+  4. Clears it with black color.
   5. Creates variables for the red outline and yellow color of the ellipse.
   6. Sets the ellipse outline thickness to 30 pixels.
   7. Draws an ellipse with the previously specified parameters on a black background.